 PC Term Google search volume: Is mulatto derogatory (450/month); Is mulatto offensive (400/month); Mulatto politically correct (200/month); politically correct word for mulatto (5); Which is more politically correct Mulatto or Mixed Ethnicity?
 (5)

-Midget can be considered derogatory and there are alternatives to use.
+The terms Dwarf and Midget are widely misused and can be considered derogatory.
 What is the politically correct term for midget?

 Politically correct term for mental illness